AbhishekKandi83/Digital-Foreniscs-Roadmap-CTF/README.md

  - [Common Weakness Enumeration (CWE) Top 25](https://cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html)

  - [Securing The Software Supply Chain: Recommended Practices Guide for Developers | CISA, NSA, and ODNI (PDF)](https://media.defense.gov/2022/Sep/01/2003068942/-1/-1/0/ESF_SECURING_THE_SOFTWARE_SUPPLY_CHAIN_DEVELOPERS.PDF)

-### Getting started with CTF Point of View

-- The Forensics Wiki is an open source website providing information related to digital forensics.
-The articles on the website cover a wide range of information from tools used during investigations to papers people and organizations that contribute to the field.
-[All Credits to The Foreniscs Wiki Team](https://forensics.wiki/)

 ### Digital Forensics Certifications & Courses